 Avoiding Relapse with Harbor Village Detox

 Harbor Village Detox pledges to provide you with the tools to promote lasting longevity and wellness in your journey to sobriety.
 Research shows patients who undergo rehabilitation with medically assisted treatment exponentially reduce their chances of relapse, as opposed to patients who are bullied into abstinence based treatment plans.
-Patients recovering in specialized treatment programs like heroin and alcohol rehabilitation are encouraged to continue their treatment in our sober living community; there patients have the opportunity to get their feet wet, implementing the coping and life management techniques they’ve learned during heroin drug rehab.
-Addiction specialists are close at hand to monitor clients and wean them gradually off of medically assisted drug treatment over time.
+Patients recovering in specialized treatment programs like heroin and alcohol rehabilitation are encouraged to continue their treatment in our sober living community; there patients have the opportunity to get their feet wet, implementing the coping and life management techniques they've learned during heroin drug rehab.
+Addiction specialists are close at hand to monitor clients and wean them gradually through medically assisted drug treatment.

 Is Medically Assisted Drug Treatment Right for Me?

 Only you can decide which treatment options suit your individual needs.
 The following is a brief list of questions which can help you decide if medically assisted drug treatment is right for you:

 What is your level of addiction?
 Those suffering in the innermost throes of addiction are more likely to relapse than their counterparts.